Nevada flower listed as endangered at lithium mine site

 "Lithium is an important part of our renewable energy transition, but it can't come at the cost of extinction," said Patrick Donnelly, Great Basin director for the Center for Biological Diversity, which petitioned for the listing in 2019 and sued last year to expedite the plant's protection.

-Ioneer said the decision "provides further clarity for the path forward" and is “fully in line with Ioneer's expectations" for development of the mine site at Rhyolite Ridge in the Silver Peak Range west of Tonopah near the California border.
+The mining company said the decision "provides further clarity for the path forward" and is "fully in line with Ioneer's expectations" for development of the mine site at Rhyolite Ridge in the Silver Peak Range west of Tonopah, near the California border.

 "We are committed to the protection and conservation of the species and have incorporated numerous measures into our current and future plans to ensure this occurs," Ioneer managing director Bernard Rowe said in a statement.